Blog · Review Essay · Last reviewed June 19, 2026

 The risk in reading Morozov badly is replacing techno-utopianism with techno-fatalism.
 The fact that authoritarian systems can adapt to technology does not mean activists, journalists, civil society groups, and ordinary users gain nothing from digital tools.
 It means the political result depends on organization, threat modeling, law, infrastructure, funding, security practice, and local context.

-For this site, The Net Delusion belongs beside work on platform power, surveillance capitalism, protocol control, and information disorder.
+The Net Delusion belongs beside work on surveillance capitalism, recommender systems, platform accountability, protocol control, and information disorder.
 It gives a political grammar for the same recurring problem: a system presented as connection becomes governance once people must pass through it to speak, know, work, organize, or belong.

 The AI-era interface is not just a window.
 It is a filter, clerk, scout, tutor, guard, advertiser, witness, and sometimes proxy actor.
 That bundle can expand human agency, but only if its surrounding institutions keep it inspectable, contestable, portable, and subordinate to public rights.